deepsquare-io/grid/docs/deepsquare-grid/clusterfactory/60-maintenance.md

 # Part 4: Maintaining a DeepSquare cluster

-As you could see, ClusterFactory is quite heavy so these are the recommended practices to maintain your cluster with ClusterFactory.
+As you can see, ClusterFactory is quite heavy.
+So here are the recommended practices to maintain your cluster with ClusterFactory.

 ## Updating, Backup, Restore, Ejecting a controller